bcambl/rtmpauthbot/README.md

 A basic systemd unit-file can be generated with the following command
 ```
-rtmpauthd -unitfile > /etc/systemd/system/rtmpauthd.service
+rtmpauthbot -unitfile > /etc/systemd/system/rtmpauthbot.service
 systemctl daemon-reload
 ```

 ## Managing RTMP Publishers
 User management can be performed with some basic REST calls.
-You can either interact with `rtmpauthd` using your favorite REST client or build a custom application around the API.
+You can either interact with `rtmpauthbot` using your favorite REST client or build a custom application around the API.
 For the sake of simplicity, the following examples will be demonstrated using the `curl` command.

 ### Adding/Updating a publisher
 ```